This post may contain affiliate links. See my disclosure policy.

 Here are my top tips to ensure your crust stays crispy and in place:

-• Pat the chicken dry – like you mean it.
+• Pat the chicken dry.
 Moisture is the enemy of fried chicken, so it’s pretty important to remove as much of it as possible before marinating.

 • Check the temperature of your oil.
 The ideal temperature for frying is about 340-360°F. If the oil is too hot, the outside will burn before the inside cooks; if the oil is too cold, the breading will absorb oil and fall apart.